MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 The die block texture will need to be created and placed in the Resource Pack.
 When creating your own custom textures, make sure they are 16x16 for custom blocks not using custom geometries.

 These were made in paint and are 16x16 pixels.
-There are 7 images because it’s a die block (6 sides) plus red for the in-hand texture.
+There are 7 images because it's a die block (6 sides) plus red for the in-hand texture.

 In terms of naming conventions, the image that shows the '1' side should be named 'die_1' and so on, while the in-hand image should be named 'die_red'